Battle of Cerami: Muslim alliance

 We know relatively little about the composition of the Kalbid/Zirid army at Cerami.
 The majority of troops were of Berber origin and were under the command of the Zirid princes.
 Ibn al-Hawas commanded a sizeable force himself consisting of troops levied mainly from Palermo and Agrigento.
-The Zirid forces, being mostly Berber tribesmen, were many in number but lacked professionalism and discipline, unlike the Palermitans.
+The Zirid forces, being mostly Berber tribesmen, were many but lacked professionalism and discipline, unlike the Palermitans.
 This would later cause significant rifts between the two allies as increased Zirid control in Palermo and their successive defeats at the hands of Normans led to many Sicilians resenting their interference.

 Initial moves

 Siege of Cerami

 Upon discovering the proximity of the Muslim army, Roger immediately sent Serlo and his knights as an advance force to secure the strategically vital position offered by Cerami.
 When the large Muslim vanguard drew up before the town, they found the gates shut and barred against them; Serlo's knights spread thinly across the walls.
 Ibn al-Hawas ordered the vanguard to scale the walls and take the town but all efforts were repulsed and met with failure.
-Some time afterwards, probably around an hour (but sometimes stated to be as long as 3 days) later, and once the Muslim force had arrived in full, Roger's main force entered the valley from the East and drew up into battle order.
+Some time afterward, probably around an hour (but sometimes stated to be as long as 3 days) later, and once the Muslim force had arrived in full, Roger's main force entered the valley from the East and drew up into battle order.